oxedions/banquise/README.md

     ssh-copy-id 10.1.0.1

 We now need to copy huge files on master.
 This means os_dvd and banquise repository.
-Choice was to not do this step using Salt Stack as it is not made to copy such amount of large files (this would needs a LOT of RAM).
+Choice was to not do this step using Salt Stack as it is not made to copy such number of large files (this would needs a LOT of RAM).

 From saltmaster: